New England Journal of Medicine July 04, 2013

 Population

-High-risk patients with recent ischemic stroke or TIA
+Patients with recent ischemic stroke or TIA and at least one additional vascular risk factor

 Comparator